-If you have been following on the cryptocurrency trends; you might have come across hash rates in the hardcore fork.
-The news is that the hash rates have reached high levels in recent months, even as Bitcoin continues to affirm its dominance.
-With high hash rates, people are starting to inquire what it means and why it is important in the process of mining.
+If you have been following on the cryptocurrency trends, you might have come across hash rates.
+People are starting to inquire about what it means and why it is vital in the process of mining.
 Experts have equated high hash rates to the health of a network.
 However, if you want to engage in Bitcoin mining, then familiarizing yourself with hash rates can be valuable to your making of decisions regarding the process.
 Here we provide a high-level analysis of the hash rate in cryptocurrency and its impact on the mining process.

 Defining hash rates in Bitcoin

 Hashes in cryptocurrency are the functions created when a miner completes an intentionally difficult mathematical puzzle during Bitcoin mining.
 Therefore, a hash rate is defined as the speed of conducting an operation during the mining process.
 The term is discussed about machines and network processing power.
 As such, it describes how efficient a network can solve a block successfully during the process.
 In essence, the Bitcoin network functions by making intensive mathematical operations for security purposes.
 These functions are measured in the form of hash rates.